Aug 22nd to Aug 28th | online

 Preliminary Programme Topics

-- Innovative Methodologies for STEAM (Science, Technology, Engineering, Arts and Mathematics)
+- Innovative Methodologies for learning STEAM (Science, Technology, Engineering, Arts and Mathematics)

 - Inclusive Classrooms